 Package completeness – whether all required components are included, including datasets, support files, metadata and appropriate catalogues (for example exchange set catalogues, Feature Catalogues and Portrayal Catalogues).
 Note that the Product Specification must indicate which catalogues are appropriate to the delivery method; for example, message-based delivery methods may not include catalogues in the delivery packages.

-Package container format and structure – whether the package is in the approved container format (for example ISO 8211, TIFF, etc) and whether appropriate encryption and signatures have been applied at the container level.
+Package container format and structure – whether the package is in the approved container format (for example ISO 8211, TIFF, etc.) and whether appropriate encryption and signatures have been applied at the container level.
 Examples of package validation checks are:

 Assuming the Product Specification specified delivery as zip files, is the container a zip file of the appropriate type?